 Scarce early edition of Johnson's Washington & Oregon.

-The map is colored by counties.
+The map is hand colored by counties.
 Washington wraps around Oregon to the east of the Oregon State line, including the yet to be formed Idaho Territory.
-Includes many Indian tribes, forts, roads and early topographical notes.
+Includes many Indian Tribes, forts, roads and early topographical notes.
 A few early counties east of the Cascades are just appearing, including Skamania, Walla Walla, Josephine and Wasco.

 One of the great early ephemeral state/territorial configurations of the Northwest.
+An essential map for collectors of the region.

 Alvin Jewett Johnson (1827 - 1884) was an American map publisher.
 Born in Wallingford, Vermont, he received only a basic public education, but he still served as a school teacher for several years before moving to Richmond, Virginia and, in 1857, New York City.
 Johnson also worked as a book canvasser for the map publisher J.H.
 Colton.